OW5002 - Bread maker MOULINEX - Free user manual and instructions

 Using T55 flour is recommended unless otherwise specified in the recipe.
 Our recipes are optimised for the use of standard T55 flour.
 If you are using special flour blends for bread, brioche or rolls, do not exceed 1 kg of dough in total.

-Sifting the flour also affects the results: the more the flour is whole (i.e. the more of the outer envelope of the wheat it contains), the less the dough will rise and the denser the bread.
+Sifting the flour also affects the results: the more whole the flour (i.e., the more of the wheat's outer envelope it contains), the less the dough will rise and the denser the bread.
 You can also find ready-to-use bread preparations on the market.
 Follow the manufacturer's instructions when using these preparations.
 Usually, the choice of the programme will depend on the preparation used.
 For example: Wholemeal bread - Programme 3.

 YEAST: baker's yeast exists in several forms: fresh in